Bill Dana: Career

 Although his film appearances were few, Dana had roles in a few movies including The Busy Body (1967), Harrad Summer (1974), I Wonder Who's Killing Her Now?
 (1975), and the aforementioned The Nude Bomb (1980).
 Dana would also have a recurring role on The Golden Girls as Sophia Petrillo's brother Angelo.
 He also played her father in a flashback.
 In addition, he played Wendell Balaban on Too Close for Comfort, as well as Howie Mandel's father on the series St. Elsewhere.

 Dana reprised the role of Bernardo the servant on the CBS TV series Zorro and Son, but his performance was different from Gene Sheldon's pantomime counterpart on the 1950s live-action show.
 Both series were produced by Walt Disney Productions.

-Dana died on June 15, 2017, at his home in Nashville, Tennessee, at the age of 92.
+Dana died on June 15, 2017, at his home in Nashville, Tennessee, at age 92.

 American Comedy Archives

-Bill Dana was integral in creating the American Comedy Archives, a series of audiovisual interviews with such comic luminaries as Phyllis Diller, Dick Gregory, Don Knotts, Norman Lear, Bob Newhart, Tom Poston, Paul Rodriguez, Dick Van Dyke, Betty White, and Jonathan Winters.
+Bill Dana was integral in creating the American Comedy Archives, a series of audiovisual interviews with comic luminaries such as Phyllis Diller, Dick Gregory, Don Knotts, Norman Lear, Bob Newhart, Tom Poston, Paul Rodriguez, Dick Van Dyke, Betty White, and Jonathan Winters.
 The American Comedy Archives are housed at the Iwasaki Library at Emerson College, but transcripts of some interviews (Dana's included) have been made available on the library website.